Catwoman: Soulstealer: Critical reception

 Michael Berry of Common Sense Media gave the novel a rating of three out of five stars, criticizing the method in which Maas told the story.
 He believes that a superhero character lends itself better to a graphic novel and the details of Catwoman's life are handled clumsily, but praised the novel for the humorous dialogue and the fights that further the plot.
 Nevertheless, he criticized the plot for stalling midway through the novel and consequently, considered this novel as one that only appeals to fans of Catwoman.

 Kirkus Reviews had high praise for the novel, including it among its starred reviews.
 It praised Maas' knack for creating independent female characters that display a great depth of character.
 In particular, it praised Selina's character for her intelligence, adeptness and ambiguous sense of virtue and considered these traits to be a strong reflection of an antihero.
 In addition, Kirkus praised the novel for its diversity in ethnicities and sexual orientations and the tinge of romance that captivates the reader's attention.

 Adaptation

-Catwoman: Soulstealer was adapted into a DC Graphic Novel for Young Adults release.
+Catwoman: Soulstealer was adapted into a DC Graphic Novels for Young Adults release.
 It is written by Louise Simonson and illustrated by Samantha Dodge.
 This adaptation was released on June 1, 2021.